spotguides/spring-boot/README.md

 ## Endpoints

-These are the implemented REST endpoints in the sample application.
+These are the available REST endpoints in the sample application:

 ### `GET /actuator/health/kubernetes`